Thoro-las/NHSM-4ING-CSS/S1/OSystem/Lecture.typ

       Similar to the multilevel queue, but processes may switch their queue depending on their behavior.
     ],
     [*Pros*], [
-      - more flexible by adapting to process bhavior.
+      - more flexible by adapting to process behavior.
       - multiple algorithms can improve management.
     ],
     [*Cons*], [